Proven Tips for Controlling Scope Creep in Project Management

 Scenario 4 – Stakeholder Demands Midway Through Execution

 When stakeholder demands impact the scope, consult the risk management plan and involve them in the change control process.
-Keep the focus on the critical deliverables while managing their expectations.
+This idea keeps the focus on the critical deliverables while managing their expectations.

 Scenario 5 – Changes Leading to Budget Overruns

-When scope adjustments lead to budget concerns, the project manager should review the baseline and discuss options with the project stakeholders.
+When scope adjustments lead to budget concerns, the project manager should review the baseline and discuss options with the project sponsor.
 Managing costs ensures that deliverables stay aligned with the overall objectives.

 Learning From Projects That Failed Due to Scope Creep